outworkers/phantom/docs/basics/tables.md

 - We then build a type map of kind `ListMap[Type -> Seq[TermName]` for the table.
 This basically deals with problems where we may have multiple term names of the same type, so in effect we do a `groupBy(_type)`.

-- For every type of the `Record`, we look for it in the table.
-If found, a
+- For every field type inside `Record`, we look for it in the type map and retrieve the column names which could match that field type.
+If the names are identical, a direct match is found.
+We proceed to the next step and we remove both the matched field and column from the dictionary ahead of the next lookup

+- If a direct match is not found, **the next field column field matching the type is used**.
+In practice, this means write order is respected, which coincides with the majority of use cases we have seen, but **can be wrong**.
+You can either enable `debug` logging for `com.outworkers.phantom` or alternatively call `table.helper.showExtractor` and print that to see a debug output of how phantom thinks your record maps to your table.

 ##### Field arity